 It's hard to generalize what an estimate of exterior house painting might be city to city.
 However, if you want some basic numbers to start with, consider that a paint job for a common two-story home, with prep and painting, will average about $2,500 to $3,000.
 This is a very rough projection, but it gives you a base price on which to build your budget.

-Get an idea of how much exterior paint is needed by using this calculation from Kelly Moore Paints.
+Get an idea of how much exterior paint is needed by using the calculator in the Kelly Moore Paints app.

 Many contractors now use the power of the Internet to advertise their services.
 Here are just a few sites that allow you to plug in information in order to receive a general estimation for budget purposes and to connect with professionals in your area.